aliasfoxkde/assistant_agent_plugin/docs/TASKS.md

 - [ ] Deploy to Cloudflare (to share demo)

 Improvements:
+- [ ] Change messages sent to be Session Count, and keep track of the number of voice/chat instances are started.
+- [ ] Latency, Tokens Sent, and Tokens Received are not being calculated.
+Can you fix this?
+- [ ] Details tab is all boilerplate.
+Please use the API response to populate these values accurately.
+- [ ] Put "Assistant" in tittle on the next line.
+- [ ] Microphone activated and deactivated repeatidly.
+Can this be improved, maybe adjust the "Speech recognition" backoff of 1000ms.
+      Is is there a smarter way to listen for "Start Voice Chat"?

+- [ ] Automate add, commit (with AI Message), and push (for IDE Agentic features)?
 - [ ] Add tooltip info box for instructions into the chat widget
 - [ ] Add floating text or identifier on how to activate the chat, etc.
 - [ ] Move API Keys to .env (later into Admin settings/dashboard; not in code)